- Contact Information:

 - Water Quality

 Professor KJ Reddy studies natural resources issues that pose major challenges to maintain sustainable environment.
-His research goals are to 1) develop a viable solution to millions of people around the world suffering from arsenic contaminated drinking water, 2) develop effective point-source carbon dioxide (CO2) mineralization technology to become a part of the solution to the climate change problem, and 3) create beneficial uses for produced water generated from energy resource extraction and energy production processes.
+His research includes removal of arsenic species from groundwater, mineralization of industrial flue gas components, and geochemistry of produced water generated from energy resource extraction and energy production processes.

 K.J.
-Reddy distinguished scientist and professor was born in India.
-He received his Bachelor of Science and Master of Science degrees from India.
-He received his Ph.D. in Environmental Quality in 1986 from Colorado State University.
-He worked as post-doctoral fellow from 1986-1990 at Department of Geology and Geophysics, University of Wyoming (UW).
-He worked as a Research Scientist at UW Water Research Center from 1990-2000.
+Reddy received his Ph.D. in Environmental Quality in 1986 from Colorado State University.
+He was a post-doctoral fellow from 1986-1990 at Department of Geology and Geophysics and worked as a Research Scientist from 1990-2000 at Water Research Center, University of Wyoming (UW).
 In 2000 Dr. Reddy joined the Department of Ecosystem Science and Management as an assistant professor and was promoted to full professor in 2005.
-From 2000-2010 he served as a Director for UW campus-wide Water Resources Interdisciplinary Graduate Degree Program.
-He also served as a Deputy Director for UW School of Energy Resources from 2008-2010.
+Professor Reddy served as a Chair for UW campus-wide Water Resources Interdisciplinary Graduate Degree Program from 2000-2010.
+He also served as a Deputy Director of Academics for UW School of Energy Resources from 2008-2009.